CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/02-content-safety.md

 ### Task 1: Explore the Content Safety Studio

+In this task, you will learn how to explore the Content Safety Studio to analyze and manage content moderation policies effectively.

 1. Open the [Content Safety Studio](https://contentsafety.cognitive.azure.com?azure-portal=true).
 If you are not logged in, you will need to sign in.
 Select **Sign In** on the top right of the screen.

     ![](media/28.png)